 In particular, online store owners can leverage automation to send timely emails based on customer behavior and to run targeted e-commerce email marketing campaigns.

-7. Track & Optimize Your Campaigns
+7. Track & optimize your campaigns

 Track your email campaign metrics regularly to understand what’s working and what needs improvement.